tsayukov/flexible-cmake-modules/README.md

 License
 -------
-This CMake modules are distributed under the [MIT License](./LICENSE), but other projects that use this modules can have its own license.
+These CMake modules are distributed under the [MIT License](./LICENSE), but other projects that use this modules can have its own license.

 Extra materials
 ---------------